 If for some reason you cannot make the appointment, it is critical to reschedule it.
-Not showing up for a scheduled appointment will hurt any workers’ compensation claim.
-Your workers’ compensation lawyers in Manchester, NH at the Law Office of Manning & Zimmerman, PLLC can help get an exam rescheduled.
-The doctor will write a report which will be sent to the employer, the insurance company, and your lawyer, so it is important to cooperate and provide detailed and accurate information.
+Not showing up for a scheduled exam will hurt any work injury claim.
+A workers’ compensation lawyer at the Law Office of Manning & Zimmerman PLLC can help reschedule an exam.
+The doctor will write a report.
+They will send it to the employer, the insurance company, and your lawyer.
+It is important to cooperate and provide detailed and accurate information.

-During the evaluation the doctor may suggest testing.
-You have a right to refuse testing, though there are times when tests can help your case.
-If you have concerns about taking a test, it is permissible to let the doctor know you want to think about taking it.
-In such a situation, it is best to talk to your attorney about the potential need for such testing and how taking or refusing a test can impact your case.
+During the evaluation, the doctor may suggest testing.
+You have a right to refuse testing.
+There are, however, times when tests can help your case.
+If you have concerns, let the doctor know you want to think about undergoing the test.
+It is best to talk to your workers’ compensation lawyer about the potential need for, and impact of, such testing.